llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * `reduction` clause
         * See `reduction` clause for `parallel` directive for general details about operand types and limitations.
+        * OpenACC's restriction that a scalar loop reduction variable sometimes requires an explicit data clause on the parent `parallel` construct (see OpenACC 3.2, sec.
+2.6.2, L1235-1239) is enforced with a compile-time error diagnostic.
+The diagnostic includes a suggestion for a `copy` or `firstprivate` clause based on whether the `parallel` construct contains a gang reduction for that variable.
+The diagnostic should aid the development of OpenACC applications that are portable among existing OpenACC compilers, which do not always implicitly determine the same data clause for this case.
+The restriction is not enforced if the `loop` and `parallel` construct are combined as our expectation is that all compilers implicitly determine `copy` in this case.
         * Various subtleties in the semantics of `reduction` clauses on `loop` directives are discussed in the "Semantic Clarifications" section in `README-OpenACC-design.md`.
 For